...and, keep the newsletters simple.

 You might even get a pop-up window asking you to sign-up.

-In other words, you usually have to intentionally avoid signing up for their email list, if you’re not yet ready to.
+You have to intentionally avoid signing up for their email list, if you’re not yet ready to.
 And why would you be ready to sign up, when you're just landing on their website?
-It creates an awkward feeling right away.
+It feels pushy or needy.

 As I transitioned towards authentic marketing, I decided that I want my audience to want my emails, not forcing it on them.
 If they want it, they’ll look for it, and they’ll join.